-"Can you bring Interceptor by again some time?" she said hopefully.
+"Can you bring Interceptor back again some time?" she said hopefully.

 "Relm!"
 Strago yelled.

 Shadow just stared at her.
 Stared at her for longer than he should have.
-She met his stare, looking right at the gap in his mask that showed his yellow green eyes and blue dyed skin, looking at him with her pretty hazel eyes.
+She met his stare, looking right at the gap in his mask that showed his strange pale eyes and blue dyed skin, looking at him with her pretty hazel eyes.
 Pretty hazel eyes that showed not even a trace of fear.

 "Relm!"
 Strago yelled again.

-This snapped Shadow out of his trance.
+The sound dragged Shadow back to reality.
 He ripped his eyes away from the little girl and stalked after the swiftly retreating Locke and Terra.
 Interceptor hesitated at first, but at the snap of his boss's fingers he ran to take his place beside the fleeing assassin.

 0 0 0